questdb/questdb/CONTRIBUTING.md

 ## Committing

 We use [Conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) to auto-generate release notes.
-We require all commit comments to conform.
+We require all committed comments to confirm.
 To that end, commits have to be granular enough to be successfully described using this method.